MODULE 8 -

 B. Program budget.
 D. Manufacturing budget.

-B. Flexible budget allows management latitude in meeting goals whereas a master budget is based on a fixed standard.
+allows management latitude in meeting goals whereas a master budget is based on

 D. There is no difference between the two.